Acta Scientiarum Polonorum Architectura publishes original scientific papers and review papers in English.

 b) depending on the number of authors:

-in case of works by up to seven people it is necessary to give the names of all the authors, e.g.
+in case of works with up to seven authors, it is necessary to give the names of all authors, e.g.

 Zilch, K., Niedermeier, R. & Finckh, W. (2014).
 Strengthening of Concrete Structures with Adhesively Bonded Reinforcement.
 Design and Dimensioning of CFRP Laminates and Steel Plates.
 First Edition.
 Berlin: Ernst & Sohn GmbH & Co.
 KG.

-in case of works by eight and more people it is necessary to give the names of the first six people, then after an ellipsis the last author’s name, e.g.
+in case of works with eight and more authors, it is necessary to give the names of the first six people, then after an ellipsis the last author’s name, e.g.

 Vermaat, J. E., Wagtendonk, A. J., Brouwer, R., Sheremet, O., Ansink, E., Brockhoff, T., ...